 Basal insulin is delivered continuously over 24 hours, and keeps your blood glucose levels in range between meals and overnight.
 Often, you program different amounts of insulin at different times of the day and night.

 When you eat, you use buttons on the insulin pump to give additional insulin called a bolus.
 You take a bolus to cover the carbohydrate in each meal or snack.
 If you eat more than you planned, you can simply program a larger bolus of insulin to cover it.

 You also take a bolus to treat high blood glucose levels.
 If you have high blood glucose levels before you eat, you give a correction or supplemental bolus of insulin to bring it back to your target range.

 (Source: American Diabetes Association)

-The CGM consists of three parts:
+Most CGMs consist of three parts:

 wireless display device (or receiver) – has a screen where you can check your current glucose level, look at past data over a span of 24 hours, and get trends about whether glucose is likely to go up or down, and how fast.